Gabe3925/webdev/w03/d01/ASSIGNMENT_FILES/ruby_powered_shopping_spree.md

   "Bibimbop",
   "Burrito",
   "Channa Masala",
-  "Lettuce Wraps",
+  "Lettuce Wrap",
   "PIZZA",
   "Cheese",
-  "(Disney Soundtrack)"
+  "(Disney Soundtrack)",
   "Whiskey",
   "Athletic Socks",
   "Teach Like a Champion",
   "Practice Perfect"
 ]
 ```

-__Step 1.__
-Using the "pg" gem, connect to your `shopping_db`.
-Add 50 purchases at 50 stores, randomly assigning a store, quantity, item, and price

-__Step 2.__
+__Step 4:__
-Add 25 receipts to the `receipts` table, randomly assigning a store, quantity, item, and price.
+Open a connection to your `shopping_db` database and store it in the variable `pg_connection`.
+Using this connection, add 5 of Peter's purchases to the receipts table, randomly assigning a store, quantity, item, and price.

-  - Hint: look up the `.sample` method.
+  - __Hint:__ look up the `Array.sample` method.

+__Step 5:__
+Peter calls you and tells you he just experienced a repressed memory regarding Toys "R" Us, and wants you to delete all records having to do with Toys R Us immediately.

+__Step 6:__
+Peter calls you and tells you he traded in his Packers Jersey (purchased at Sears on March 23rd) for a Giants Jersey.
+He wants the receipts database to reflect the change.

+__Step 7:__
+Peter calls yet AGAIN, and tells you Sears dropped the price of the PS4 from $400 to $350, and they gave him the discount when he threatened to write a bad yelp review.
+He wants the receipts table to reflect the change.

+__Last Step:__  __Close your database_connection__